 • Preheat the oven to 375 degrees F.

-• Cut the French Bread into 1 inch cubes and place in a large mixing bowl.
-Set aside.
+• Cut 10 cups stale French bread into 1-inch cubes and place the bread cubes into a large mixing bowl.
+Set the bowl aside.

-• Pour the mixture over the cubed bread in the bowl.
-Stir until the bread is well coated.
+• Pour the custard mixture over the cubed bread and gently stir until all the bread pieces are evenly coated.

-• Spread the bread mixture into a 9×13 baking dish.
+• Transfer the bread mixture into a greased 9×13-inch baking dish and spread it evenly.

-• Dice the remaining 2 Tablespoons of butter into small pieces and place on top of the mixture in the baking pan.
+• Dice the remaining 2 tablespoons butter into small pieces and scatter them over the top of the bread mixture.

-• Bake for 50 minutes.
-The top should be lightly browned and the center will continue to set as it cools.
-It is normal to be jiggly but if it appears too runny, cook for an additional 5 minutes.
+• Bake the bread pudding for 50 minutes, or until the top is lightly browned.
+The center will continue to set as it cools, so it is normal for it to still have a slight jiggle.
+If the center appears too runny, bake for an additional 5 minutes.

-• Let the sauce cool for 10-15 minutes.
-It will thicken as it sits.
+• Let the sauce cool for 10–15 minutes so it can thicken slightly, then drizzle it over the bread pudding before serving.

 Recipe Video